ameentalahmeh/ihelp/README.md

 - Outputs all data in **JSON format**.

 ### **Step 4: Download and Update**
-Export your workspace as a `JSON` file, update it, and redeploy it to your assistant—you're all set!
+Export your Workspace JSON file, update it, and redeploy it to your assistant—you're all set!

 ## **Getting Started**